farcasterxyz/protocol/docs/SPECIFICATION.md

 All CRDTs must implement the following rules for validating messages:

 1. Messages with an EIP-712 signature scheme are only valid if the signing Ethereum address is the owner of the fid.
-2. Messages with an ED25519 signature scheme are only valid if the signing key pair is a Signer is present in the Key registry for the fid and has never been removed.
+2. Messages with an ED25519 signature scheme are only valid if the signing key pair is a Signer present in the Key registry for the fid and has never been removed.
 3. Messages are only valid if the fid is owned by the custody address that signed the message, or the signer of the message, which is specified by the Id Registry.

 External actions on blockchains or in other CRDTs can cause messages to become invalid.
 Such actions must cause an immediate revocation of messages which are discarded from CRDTs, according to the following rules: